 Okay, here’s a little disclaimer.
-These national parks technically aren’t in Salt Lake.
+These national parks and monuments technically aren’t in Salt Lake.
 But they’re definitely close enough by that if you’re already here, you need to make the trip.
 Did you know that there are 60 national and state parks within four hours?
 For adventure junkies, exploring these parks are among the top things to do in Salt Lake.
 Or at least the Salt Lake region.

 Here, Utah is nature’s playground.
 Miles of spectacular terrain stretch as far as the eyes can see - and then farther.
 Deep forests dot the edges of red rocks, craggy peaks jut out from stone canyons, and lunar salt flats reflect the slightest bits of rain.
 The opportunities for hiking, boating, fishing, camping, and outdoor photography are endless.
 Since you’ll have to narrow it down to just a few choices, here are our top picks.

 The largest concentration of stone arches in the world is found in none other than Arches National Park.
 Over 2,000 of these arches cover the 119 square-mile area.
 Taking the paved road, travelers can enjoy over 48 miles of natural beauty leading to major sites and hiking trails.
 The visitor center 5 miles off of Moab and the US-191 is open all year round.